Paid or unpaid?

 Paid internships and placements

-If you are classed as a 'worker' while on placement, you should be paid at least the National Minimum Wage (NMW) which for those aged 18 to 20 years would equate to £10,358 per annum based on a 40-hour week.
+If you are classed as a 'worker' while on placement, you should be paid at least the National Minimum Wage (NMW).

 For more information about work experience and the NMW, visit the Gov.uk website.